Common Law Accounting

 Illinois courts recognize that danger is persistently imminent in fiduciary breach cases.
 To advance the public policy of requiring the removal of any incentive for a fiduciary to betray his or her corporation, courts have barred agent self-dealing at every opportunity, imposed stinging penalties to discourage it, and will impose constructive trusts on profits from breach of fiduciary duty - not to compensate the injured party for losses, but to deprive the wrongdoer of the gains.

 The business and commercial litigation attorneys at Lubin Austermuehle have over thirty years of experience defending and prosecuting accounting actions, corporate and LLC freeze-out and breach of fiduciary duty lawsuits.
 We are knowledgeable regarding the changes and complexities of this evolving area of the law.
 We are committed to fighting for our clients' rights in the courtroom and at the negotiating table.
 We have successfully tried a number of these cases to verdict or settled the cases after the start of trial for large six and seven figure dollar judgment or settlements.
 Conveniently located in Chicago and Elmhurst, Illinois, we have successfully litigated business separation, accounting and breach of fiduciary duty case for clients all over the Chicago area.
-To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call on our toll-free number at (833) 306-4933 or locally at (630) 333-0333.
+To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call at 630-333-0333.